msict4d/dotfiles/mac.md

 2. Installs Oh my ZSH
 3. Installs Oh my ZSH plugins

-Open a new shell too see the changes.
+Open a new shell to see the changes.

 ## Run ./shared/clone-repos.sh